clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 The `switch` can be also integrated as a {{< docref "/components/switch/lvgl" "Switch" >}} component.

-See [lvgl-cookbook-relay](#lvgl-cookbook-relay) for an example which demonstrates how to use a switch to act on a local component.
+See [Local light switch](#lvgl-cookbook-relay) for an example which demonstrates how to use a switch to act on a local component.

 {{< anchor "lvgl-widget-tabview" >}}

 ## `tabview`

 The tab view object can be used to organize content in tabs.
-The tab buttons are internally generated with a [lvgl-widget-buttonmatrix](#lvgl-widget-buttonmatrix).
+The tab buttons are internally generated with a [`buttonmatrix`](#lvgl-widget-buttonmatrix).

 {{< img src="lvgl_tabview.png" alt="Image" class="center" >}}